MicrosoftDocs/learn/learn-pr/azure-devops/create-release-pipeline/includes/3-plan-release-pipeline.md

 **Andy:** We already have the ![Callout 1](../../shared/media/callout-01.png) build artifact: the _zip_ file that's produced by our existing build pipeline.
 But how do we deploy it to some ![Callout 2](../../shared/media/callout-02.png) live environment?

 **Mara:** In the CD pipelines I've worked with, we used stages to define each phase of the deployment process, such as building the artifact, and deploying the artifact to the various testing and production environments.
-Each stage breaks down into tasks, just like the ones we use in our existing build pipeline.
+Each stage breaks down into one or more jobs; each job breaks down into tasks, just like the ones we use in our existing build pipeline.

 ## What is a pipeline stage?